When I’m trying to set a vision for a product or service, I’m reminded of this old joke:

 6. Focus on opportunities, not features

-First, avoid promising detailed features.
-Before you’ve fully investigated an opportunity, you can’t be sure that a specific feature is the right solution.
+First, you can just avoid promising detailed features.
+Before you’ve thoroughly investigated an opportunity, you can’t be sure that a specific feature is the right solution.

 I was once given a design specification to build an online supermarket.
-It was a distillation of the features that were present on competitor sites—and there were a lot of features.
+It was a distillation of the features present on competitor sites—and there were a lot of features.

 Instead, I was able to demonstrate how tweaks to the existing search and browse capabilities were more effective solutions.
 We built those changes and delivered a better solution that grew market share at a fraction of the cost.

 The moral: focus on addressing opportunities, not delivering features.
 It gives you more flexibility to investigate what really works.

 “The moral: focus on addressing opportunities, not delivering features.
 It gives you more flexibility to investigate what really works.”